-The term "Rabbi" literally means "my master" or "my teacher."
+term habbi herany means my master of my teacher.

-It was a title of respect that was used to address a man who was a Jewish religious teacher, especially a teacher of God's laws.
-Both John the Baptist and Jesus were sometimes called "Rabbi" by their disciples.
+- It was a title of respect that was used to address a man who was a Jewish religious teacher, especially a teacher of God's laws. - Both John the Baptist and Jesus were sometimes called "Rabbi" by their disciples.

-Ways to translate this term could include "My Master" or "My Teacher" or "Honorable Teacher" or "Religious Teacher."
-Some languages may capitalize a greeting like this, while others may not.
-The project language may also have a special way that teachers are normally addressed.
-Make sure the translation of this term does not indicate that Jesus was a schoolteacher.
-Also consider how "Rabbi" is translated in a Bible translation in a related language or a national language.
+- Ways to translate this term could include "My Master" or "My Teacher" or "Honorable Teacher" or "Religious Teacher."
+Some languages may capitalize a greeting like this, while others may not. - The project language may also have a special way that teachers are normally addressed. - Make sure the translation of this term does not indicate that Jesus was a schoolteacher. - Also consider how "Rabbi" is translated in a Bible translation in a related language or a national language.